Black River (Jamaica): Sources

-Route
+The river's source is the Cockpit Country where it runs underground before emerging north of Siloah on the southern fringe Cockpits (18.1895534°N 77.6833069°W).
 Immediately after its emergence, the river meanders gently through the cane fields of the Appleton Estate.
 It receives a boost from the One Eye River, which is a continuation of the larger Hectors River which forms the Trelawny-Manchester border.
 Approaching Maggotty, its speed increases and occasional rapids occur.
 Passing through Maggotty, the river runs alongside the road and goes down several small waterfalls and the Black River Gorge, located in the Apple Valley Park.

+Upper Morass

 Running past Newton, the river flows into the Upper Morass being joined by the Smith River and other smaller tributaries, where thick rushes flourish.
 In the Elim area, a fish farm cultivates the ‘Jesus fish’, a variety of African perch, so called because of its reputation as a prolific breeder.
 The Jacana is also known locally as the ‘Jesus bird,’ as it gives the impression of walking on water when it wades among the floating leaves of aquatic plants.

 Lacovia and Middle Quarters are located between the Upper Morass and the Lower Morass.
 Middle Quarters is famous for its crayfish, known locally as ‘hot pepper shrimps.’
 The traps used by the fishermen are similar to those of the Niger River in Africa; knowledge of their making was brought to the island by slaves over 300 years ago.